 Manual control means you have to turn a valve to send the water through the solar panels.
-Automatic means that the valve is turned mechanically using a differential thermostat, sensors and a motorized valve.
+Automatic means that the valve is turned electrically using a differential thermostat, sensors and a motorized valve.
 If water is moving through the solar collectors when it isn't sunny enough to add heat to the water, then heat is being lost by the collectors and you are cooling the pool.
 Under manual control this means that you are going to lose heat by having solar on at the wrong times.
 Sometimes, that's okay.
-If this is a small investment for a small pool then the extra $450 or so may be better spent on more collector area to make up for the difference.
+If this is a small investment for a small pool then the extra cost of automatic controls may be better spent on more collector area to make up for the difference.
 When manually controlling a solar pool heater, normally you will cheat by simply setting the pool pump timer such that the pool pump only runs during the hours that the sun shines reasonably directly on the solar collector surface.
-If the weather changes or the pool gets up to temperature you have to turn the valve but at least you don't have to turn the valve every morning and evening.
-With today's low flow variable speed pumps you may have to turn up the speed to accomoplish filtration adequately over this shorter pump run time period.
+If the weather changes or the pool gets up to temperature or you need a longer filtration time, you have to turn the valve but at least you don't have to turn the valve every morning and evening.
+With today's low flow variable speed pumps you may have to turn up the speed to accomplish filtration adequately over this shorter pump run time period.

-Your pool may have a pool automation system already and it may even have the solar brain built in already.
-If so, all you need to add is a sensor on the roof that sees the same sun as the collectors and a motorized valve to complete the automation component of your solar heater.
+The pool may have a pool automation system already and it may even have the solar brain built in already.
+If so, all that is needed is a sensor on the roof that sees the same sun as the collectors and a motorized valve to complete the automation component of the solar heater.
 The key component that none of the solar differential thermostat control manufacturers have ever clued into is the fact that the sensor on the roof, AKA the solar sensor, should look like the solar panel.
 Pentair, Hayward, Jandy and others use the same probe they use for the pool temperature sensor.
 These are affected by wind differently than the actual collector surface.
 Heliotrope uses an aluminum block which is better but still looks and behaves thermally - nothing like the collector.
 Solar sensors must be in the same sun as the solar panel, same shade, same pitch, same wind.
-This doesn't necessarily have to be next to the solar collectors.
+This doesn't necessarily have to be next to the solar collectors..

 The SWIM PC should always be hard wired.
 If its outdoor its against code to have a line cord plugged into an open outlet all the time.
 If its indoor its in a pool room environment.
 You normally hard wire any solar controller and the most convenient place is usually to the existing mechancial pool timer.
 Often this is 220VAC and no 120VAC is available because there is no neutral wire.
 The SWIM PC can be powered by 240VAC or 120VAC.
 Factory setting is 240.
 You won't damage if it is wired to 120VAC

 The SWIM PC wires to 3 sensors and normally a motorized valve.
 It also has an ethernet port.
 If internet is available the data will upload to the unit's own web page automatically every hour.
 If internet is down the unit will store up to 46 years worth of data on its own micro SD card.
-That's right 46 years worth of data on a 2GB micro SD card.
 You don't need internet.
 Your data is stored for the life of the system.
-The micro SD card can be removed and the file on it transferred to Hot Sun (USB to micro SD adapter required usually) and we can load it onto the web site at no charge for you any time and as many times as you like.
-We want the data on the internet so we can show other people the system in operation and the energy delivery.
-Its what the whole clean tech industry has been missing and its the key to sustainable energy solutions gaining a market foothold in times of ever decreasing natural gas prices.
+The micro SD card can be removed and the file on it e-mailed for free upload.
+Its what the whole clean tech industry has been missing and its the key to sustainable energy solutions gaining a market foothold in times of low natural gas prices.
 Solar pool heating remains one of the few alternate energy appliances that compete with low cost natural gas from a strictly economics perspective.